oicr-gsi/djerba/README.md

 ### Release Procedure

 - Update `CHANGELOG.md`
-- Increment the version number in `setup.py`
+- Increment the version number in `version.py`
 - Commit (or merge) to the master branch, and tag the release on Github
 - Update environment module configuration in [OICR Modulator](https://gitlab.oicr.on.ca/ResearchIT/modulator) to install the newly tagged release
+- Save an updated copy of GSICAPBENCH test data and update the symlink `/.mounts/labs/CGI/gsi/djerba_test/GSICAPBENCH_djerba_latest`, if necessary
+- Tag and release an updated version of [djerba_test_data_lfs](https://bitbucket.oicr.on.ca/gsi/djerba_test_data_lfs.git), if necessary

 ### Development History